Kcho: 2000s

 In the same year, 2006, Kcho went to Colombia, invited by the ex-president and art collector Cesar Gaviria for the exhibition Llegó el Cubano (The Cuban Has Arrived) at the Alonso Garcés Gallery in Bogotá.
 He also participated in the collective exhibitions Art Miami 2006 in the USA, Arco 2006 in Madrid and the Louis Carré et.
 Cie.
 Gallery in Paris, France.
 At the invitation of the Marlborough Gallery, he goes to Madrid for the opening of the Chilean artist Claudio Bravo.
-Once there, he is proposed to be part of the select list of artists that exhibit at this renowned gallery and its venues in the essential art capitals of Montecarlo, Santiago de Chile, Barcelona, Madrid, New York and London.
+Once there, he is proposed to be part of the select list of artists that exhibit at this renowned gallery and its venues in the essential art capitals of Monte Carlo, Santiago de Chile, Barcelona, Madrid, New York and London.
 This contract constitutes a far-reaching step for the promotion of his work.

 In 2007 he made his first personal exhibition with Marlborough Gallery called Retrasando lo inevitable (Delaying the Inevitable) at its venue in Madrid, Spain; he also participated in other critical collective exhibitions organized by this institution, such as Exhibición de Verano (Summer Exhibition) at the venues in Madrid and New York, as well as in the collections shown that year at the fair Arco in Madrid and Art Miami.
 Other critical personal exhibitions this year were organized at the Museum of Contemporary Art in Panama, under the title El Viaje (Journey) and at the Juan Ruiz Gallery in Maracaibo, Venezuela, called El Cuadernos del hombre de Los pies de Barro (Notebook of the Man with Mud Feet).

 Also, in 2007 stands out I participated in the collective exhibitions: Cuba Avant-Garde: Contemporary Cuban Art from the Farber Collection at the University of Florida; Homing Devices at the Museum of Contemporary Art at the University of South Florida, both in the USA; and Ojos de Mar (Sea Eyes) at the Institute of Modern Art in Valencia, Spain.
 Once more, he is part of the lots at the Latin American auctions by Sotheby's and Christie in New York, USA.
 He was part of the 1st Biennial Fin del Mundo (End of the World) in Ushuaia, Argentina, with the installation Señores de la playa (Beach Lords) by curator Leonor Amarante.

 In 2008, he participated in a considerable number of national and international exhibitions such as Cartografías de Ultramar (Cartographies from Overseas) at the National Museum of Fine Arts in Havana, Cuba; El Futuro del futurismo (The Future of Futurism) at the Gallery of Modern and Contemporary Art in Bergamo, Italy; and the Auction No. 156 of Latin American Art organized at the Palace Hotel in Madrid, Spain.